 Connecting irrigation to fountains, swimming pools and garden ponds prohibited: State law and City ordinance hold that no irrigation system may be connected to a fountain, swimming pool, or garden pond.
 These water features may only be filled with potable water.
-Water which has entered an irrigation system is not potable.
+Water that has entered an irrigation system is not potable.

 Properties with water wells: Properties on well water must have an RP backflow preventer on their service line isolating the public water system from the property.
 The RP for a property with a water well must be tested upon installation and then annually.

 Non-conforming backflow preventers

-Backflow preventers not conforming to these rules for a given application and which are worn out or broken and require replacement must be replaced by a backflow preventer which does comply to the rules for the given application.
+Backflow preventers not conforming to these rules for a given application and which are worn out or broken and require replacement must be replaced by a backflow preventer which does comply with the rules for the given application.